Workshops

 Description

 This hands-on workshop introduces optimization using quantum annealing and quantum-inspired technologies, with a focus on practical implementation that can be directly applied to real-world computational science and engineering problems.
-Participants will learn the basics of QUBO/Ising formulation, implement and execute optimization workflows in Python, and then extend them to black-box optimization problems, commonly arising in simulation- and experiment-driven applications such as design optimization and materials discovery, with an emphasis on workflows that remain effective even without access to quantum hardware.
+Participants will learn the basics of QUBO/Ising formulation, implement and execute optimization workflows in Python, and then extend them to black-box optimization problems, commonly arising in simulation- and experiment-driven applications such as design optimization and materials discovery.

 Target audience